folhabranca/docker/README.md

 - **ENABLE_REMOTE_CONTROL**: Enable or disable the unbound-control command.
 (Default: "no", Values: "yes, no")
 - **USE_LOGFILE**: Use log file instead of stdout (Default: "no", Values: "yes, no")
 - **USE_CHROOT**: Use chroot while running unbound.
 (Default: "yes", Possible values: "yes,no")
-- **UPDATE_TRUST_ANCHOR**: Enable oder Disable update of the root trust anchor for DNSSEC validation at startup (Default: "yes", Values: "yes, no")
+- **UPDATE_TRUST_ANCHOR**: Enable or disable updates of the root trust anchor for DNSSEC validation at startup (Default: "yes", Values: "yes, no")
-- **DISABLE_CONF_VARS**: Enable oder Disable update of unbound.conf through environment variable (Default: "no", Values: "yes, no")
+- **DISABLE_CONF_VARS**: Enable or disable updates of unbound.conf through environment variable (Default: "no", Values: "yes, no")
 - **INFRA_HOST_TTL**: Time  to live in seconds for entries in the host cache.
 (Default: 900)

 # More config control